 Heather Gummow - Provincial Manager, RCME Community Program

-Heather is the Provincial Manager, Community RCME.
+Heather is the Provincial Manager, RCME Community Program.
 She was born and raised in Prince George and loves Northern British Columbia!
 Prior to starting with RCCbc, Heather was the Northern Health CME Program Coordinator and provided regional CME supports including: needs assessments, planning and developing local and regional CME activities, communications and accreditation.
 Heather will provide program implementation and oversight; including design, development of community and provincial reporting, supporting transfers of funds as well as leadership to the RCME coordinators at a local and regional level.
 Heather will be the liaison between rural physicians, Health Authority representatives, Ministry representatives, the Joint Standing Committee and individuals that are connected to the RCME Community Fund program.
+Heather also assumes the responsibility of the RCME Liaison role for the Fraser Health Region.
 Heather can be reached at firstname.lastname@example.org

 Dr. Ian Schokking - Physician Lead, RCME Community Program